aholstenson/dumbfound/README.md

 ```

 Generators are functions that resolve a value when invoked.
 The Randomizer API
-is available in a generator form, via the `gen` property.
+is available in a generator form, via the `gen` 7property.
 Generators
 are useful to model a more complex data that you want to use several times.

 Example of creating generator functions: